 5 reasons dental assistants change offices or jobs

 Like many other job industries, dentistry has seen plenty of turnover in recent years.
 Dental assistants have been a part of this trend.
-DANB’s latest Salary and Satisfaction Survey showed that nearly one in five dental assistants has changed offices within the last two years.
+DANB’s 2024 Dental Assistants Salary and Satisfaction Survey showed that 14% of Certified Dental Assistants and 24% of non-certified dental assistants have changed jobs in the last year.

 Why are some dental assistants on the move to new practices?
 The DANB survey revealed some answers.